ptcollins/Python-SQLite-Database-GUI/README.md

 ---

-📌 *This project was originally developed as part of an academic assignment but is presented here as a professional portfolio project to demonstrate my skills for quantitative finance internships (e.g., J.P.
-Morgan Quantitative Research & Trading programs).*
+ *This project was originally developed as part of an academic assignment but is presented here as a professional portfolio project to demonstrate my skills for quantitative finance internships.*